-Giant cell tumour of the tendon sheath
+Giant cell tumor of the tendon sheath

 Presented to the GP with a painless mass around the flexor aspect of the proximal PIP joint of the right index finger